 - Non-unique column headers: It may happen that your dataset includes columns with the same names for different sets of information.
 You will want to change that to clarify what each column represents.

-You’re in luck, because Dataiku DSS has a very simple solution to each of these challenges!
+You’re in luck, because Dataiku has a very simple solution to each of these challenges!

 Now let’s discover four processors that can help us fix the pain points we identified.